pwhittlesea/pwhittlesea.github.com/content/posts/2024-07-21-project-decomposition/index.md

 Teams will not manage to put everything here first time, as they work through this process they will discover more.

-:warning: This is a good time to remember all of those other business systems your application needs to integrate with (like Salesforce)
+> [!WARNING]
-{: .notice--warning}
+> This is a good time to remember all of those other business systems your application needs to integrate with (like Salesforce)

 ### Step 2 - Slicing